crispab/crisp-dna/_docs/how-crisp-works.md

 ![Product Space Strategy A3](../assets/CrispStrategyA3-sv.jpg "Product Space Strategy A3")

 It hangs on the wall next to the [What is Product Space](what-is-crisp.html) A3.
-Here's an [english translation](../assets/CrispStrategyA3-en.pdf) of the pic.
-Summarized below:

 What do we measure?
 -------------------